What Does a Podiatrist Do? (And When Should You See One?)

 Does a podiatrist do surgery?

 Yes.
-Podiatric surgeons complete a 3-year surgical residency and are trained in a wide range of foot and ankle procedures — from simple ingrown toenail removal to complex reconstructive surgeries.
+Podiatric surgeons complete a 3-year surgical residency and are trained in a many foot and ankle procedures — from simple ingrown toenail removal to complex reconstructive surgeries.

 What should I bring to my first podiatry appointment?